ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 `4 &lt; 5`

 do.
 However, angle brackets and the ampersand are *always* coded in code or span blocks.
-This simplifies writing over HTML in Markdown (as opposed to raw HTML, where it is mostly a nightmare to encode every `<` and `&`).
+This simplifies writing over HTML in Markdown (as opposed to raw HTML where it is mostly a nightmare to encode every `<` and `&`).

 ## Block elements
 ### Paragraphs and line breaks